 - For troubleshooting of a less voltage circuit’s practical model of a diode is the best option.

-- In this situation, 0.7 volts around diode can be beneficial and should be taken into consideration.
+- In this situation, 0.7 volts around the diode can be beneficial and should be taken into consideration.

 Complete Diode Model

-- With these 2 parameters, this complete model also has high value interior reverse resistance.
+- With these 2 parameters, this complete model also has high-value interior reverse resistance.

-- In forward bias, condition diode is like a closed switch having a potential barrier (VB) and less value forward dynamic resistance.
+- In forward bias, the condition diode is like a closed switch having a potential barrier (VB) and less value forward dynamic resistance.

 - In reverse biasing potential barrier is not included as it does not have any effect in this biasing.